RELISH: LLM REgression with a Latent Iterative State Head: Method

 \subsection{Architecture}

-{\method} replaces static pooling with an iterative refinement mechanism over token-level LLM representations.
-Rather than collapsing the sequence into a fixed vector in a single step, {\method} maintains a latent task state that is repeatedly refined via cross-attention over the input tokens before being mapped to a scalar prediction.
+{\method} mitigates the information extraction bottleneck of existing predictive heads with an iterative refinement mechanism over token-level LLM representations.
+Rather than collapsing the token sequence into a fixed vector in a single step, {\method} maintains a learned latent state that is repeatedly refined via cross-attention over the input tokens before being projected to the final scalar prediction.

-We first project backbone states into a head dimension $d_h$:
+We first project token-level hidden states to a head dimension $d_h$:

 so that $X(x)\in\mathbb{R}^{S\times d_h}$ serves as the token-level memory.
 This projection is optional if $d_h = d$.
 See $\S$~\ref{sec:relish_setup_extended} on why we recommend including this step.